 · Actor Paul Nicholas and singer Andy Bell from Erasure as well as three members of The Prodigy come from the area: Keith Palmer, Graham ‘Gizz’ Butt and Nigel Sixsmith

 · Spurs footballer David Bentley was born in Peterborough

 Did you know that just under 1,000 of the 33,500 retired people in Peterborough already own a stairlift?
-How do we know?
-Well we keep count via our scrolling counter on our website which is updated minute by minute.
-See for yourself here.
+Are you going to join them by getting a stairlift for your home?

 So that’s almost a 1,000 people in Peterborough who are at less risk of hurting themselves or having an accident on the stairs.
 If you think a stairlift would assist you, watch the video at the top of this page and give us a call.
 Remember you can use the £50 voucher towards your stairlift or look at 0% finance or grants to help with the costs.